 Understanding microbiomes is one of the next big scientific frontiers: this understanding will provide meaningful individual and public health solutions, impact on climate change and help transform our food systems.
 However, research into microbiomes beyond human health is currently limited.
 To that end, the European Commission has decided to fund five projects on the food systems microbiome that focus on understanding research, policy and regulatory needs, as well as driving microbiome-based innovations within food production.

-These projects are MicrobiomeSupport, MASTER, CIRCLES, HoloFood and SIMBA and they are working together to deliver a greater impact.
-Together we cover a number of food environments where microbiomes significantly impact on the health effects, safety and sustainability of the food we eat; how microbiome knowledge can be applied practically in different farming and production processes is being explored.
-Concurrently, our projects are:
+These projects were MicrobiomeSupport, MASTER, CIRCLES, HoloFood and SIMBA and they worked together to deliver a greater impact.
+Together they covered a number of food environments where microbiomes significantly impact on the health effects, safety and sustainability of the food we eat; how microbiome knowledge can be applied practically in different farming and production processes is being explored.
+The objectives:

 • raising awareness of the importance of the microbiome in the food system in the hope to improve public acceptance of potential microbiome innovations;